Reading at Home

 When your child starts reception, they should be ready to start to learn letter sounds.
 They will initially be taught the letter names and sounds for each letter in the alphabet and then taught to blend these sounds from left to right starting with cvc words such as cat and dog.
 During their phonics lessons your child will also be taught tricky words such as ‘I’ and ‘go’.
 These are words that your child cannot use their phonic knowledge to read and we will teach your child to recognise them on sight.

-Your child will bring home 2 reading books, the first will be a phonics bug club book that is at your child’s phonics level with sounds they can recognise, sound out and blend.
+Your child will bring home 2 reading books, the first will be a Little Wandle Big Cat book that is at your child’s phonics level with sounds they can recognise, sound out and blend.
 You can help by running your finger under each sound and then encouraging them to blend the sounds together.

 Parents can help with reading in reception by-